 The loss of diet quality did not result in increased harpacticoid mortality.
 Low diet quality rarely causes acute copepod mortality, but reduces copepod EFA content and, on a longer term, growth rate and reproduction (Müller-Navarra 1995, Müller-Navarra et al. 2000, Arendt et al. 2005, Gonçalves et al. 2011).
 The EFA content of copepods is crucial for their main consumers, especially larval fish whose development can depend on the EFAs taken up from their copepod prey (Sargent et al. 1995, Payne et al. 1998).
 Whilst in this study losses in diet quality did not eliminate consumers, low diet quality could thus reduce the energy transfer at the plant-animal interface, which is a key limiting factor for the functioning of aquatic ecosystems (Brett and Müller-Navarra 1997, De Troch et al. 2012b).
 Nonetheless, the importance of algal diet quality, as distinct from just diet quantity, is rarely highlighted in research on food web functioning (Guo et al. 2016).
 Due to its sensitive response to selective stress, algal diet quality in terms of EFA production and community structure provides a powerful approach to integrate our understanding of coastal ecosystem functioning under anthropogenic change.

-Our results support three conclusions.
+Our results support two conclusions.
 First, chemical stress differentially affects the contribution of marine primary producers to diet quantity and diet quality, with diet quality being more sensitive in this study.
 Second, selective stress caused a more important loss of diatom diet quality in our study system than context-dependent stress effects, and thus represented the main risk for energy flow to their copepod consumers.
-Third, changes in diatom diet quality can affect copepod energy content.
 The integration of diet quality into traditional studies of diet quantity is recommended to assess energy flow in marine food webs under anthropogenic change.

 Acknowledgements